-Covering 43% of our nation’s land area and accounting for 10% of the world’s total forest cover, Canada’s forests support more than 300,000 jobs across the country and provide us with a wide range of products from building materials to clean energy to high-tech additives for other manufactured goods.
+Covering 43 percent of our nation’s land area and accounting for 10 percent of the world’s total forest cover, Canada’s forests support more than 300,000 jobs across the country and provide us with a wide range of products from building materials to clean energy to high-tech additives for other manufactured goods.

 Employment from sustainable forest management in Canada is especially important for Indigenous and rural communities where forest-related work is often a main source of income.
 As a matter of fact, the sector supports over 300 communities from coast-to-coast and adds more than $26 billion to our economy annually.